cjlee112/pygr/doc/rest/tutorials/annotation.rst

   save all of the annotation data to disk.
 Otherwise, the Python shelve file might be left in an incomplete state.

-* We save pygr.Data resource and schema information as before.
+* We save worldbase resource and schema information as before.